Emergency Preparedness in Remote Areas

 FOCA webinar:

-May 10, 2023 – Is your cottage community prepared for cardiac emergencies?
-If you missed our “lunch and learn” webinar about the importance of automated external defibrillators (AED) and how to create a cardiac safe cottage community, watch it below, and share the link with others at your waterfront!
-The webinar includes:
+May 8, 2024 – If you missed our “lunch and learn” webinar about what you need to know to save a life at the lake, watch it now and then share the link with others at your waterfront!

-MEMBERS: Please share this additional information widely with your cottage community!
+MEMBERS: Please share this information widely with your cottage community!

 Dig in to these topics through links below and on additional FOCA webpages: